The tos vacuum Command

 Description

-• If you run tos vacuum from the RC server, it will run on the postgres database of RC.
+• From the RC server, runs it on the RC's postgres database.

 Syntax